• Skip to primary navigation

 baking soda filled ice for a science experiment

 Move wire through ice.
-A grown up might have to help with this one, and you don’t have to use a large a piece as we did.
+A grown-up might have to help with this, and you don’t have to use a large piece as we did.

-Try to make your own frost.
-This one is always very popular in our house.
+Try to make frost with ice and salt.
+This activity is always very popular in our house.
 Frost appears on the side of the can as you watch!
-For some extra fun try decorating the can to look like a snowman or Santa!
+For some extra fun, try decorating the can to look like a snowman or Santa!

 two tin cans decorated like a snowman for an ice and salt experiment